 We at Beyond-Flyfishing have been fishing the Moy and the surrounding spate rivers for many seasons.
 In partnership with Paddy McDonnell, a full-time guide on the river Moy, we offer you the unique opportunity to experience some excellent guided spring/ early summer season salmon fishing on the River Moy and the surrounding spate rivers such as the river Owenmore and river Easkey.

-At this time of the year, you will be targeting the start of the “autumn run”.
-The trip encompasses 5 days of fishing as well as 6 nights of accommodation.
+At this time of the year, you will be targeting the start of the “summer run”.
+The trip encompasses 6 days of fishing as well as 7 nights of accommodation.
 You will be fishing 15km of the upper river Moy as well as 4km of the river Owenmore and river Easkey.
 The two latter highly depend on water level.
 On all 5 fishing days, you will be accompanied by two certified fly casting instructors and full-time guide Paddy McDonnell whose local knowledge of the water and conditions is unavoidable.
 Fishing for Atlantic Salmon is a passion and doing this in the most western wilderness of Europe is an unforgettable experience.

 The Moy has long been famous as Ireland’s premier Salmon River and is one of the most productive great river systems in Ireland.
 It straddles its length of approximately one hundred kilometres through the counties Mayo and Sligo until it enters the sea at Killarlay Bay.

 The Owenmore is a big spate river of approximately 10miles.